Adaptive Rowing

 Elder Rowing

-Rowing with a FrontRower™ is great exercise for older people.
+Rowing with a Frontrower™ is great exercise for older people.

 Many older individuals would like to enjoy being on the water and getting good exercise, but do not have the strength or agility required to use conventional sculling equipment.